Key specs of the base trim

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.

 What it is: Honda's long-running Civic is available in sedan, coupe and four-door hatchback form.
-The Civic competes ...
+The Civic competes with small cars su...
 Read More

 36 months / 36,000 miles